-Secure Your Smart Contracts:
+Secure Your Smart Contracts

 In the realm of blockchain technology, smart contracts stand as self-executing agreements that reside on a distributed ledger.
 While these contracts have revolutionized various industries, they are not immune to vulnerabilities.
 Block timestamp manipulation, a malicious practice that exploits the flexibility of timestamp setting in Ethereum, poses a significant threat to smart contract security.
 This article delves into the intricacies of this vulnerability, providing comprehensive prevention strategies to safeguard smart contracts.